tlswg/tls13-spec/draft-ietf-tls-tls13.md

-client sends PSKs A and B but the server prefers A, then the attacker can change the binder for B without affecting the binder for A. This will cause the ClientHello to be accepted, and may casue side effects such as replay cache pollution, although any 0-RTT data will not be decryptable because it will use different keys.
+client sends PSKs A and B but the server prefers A, then the attacker can change the binder for B without affecting the binder for A. This will cause the ClientHello to be accepted, and may cause side effects such as replay cache pollution, although any 0-RTT data will not be decryptable because it will use different keys.
 If the validated binder or the ClientHello.random are used as the storage key, then this attack is not possible.